egg24245/week4project/readme.txt

 Messages displayed in real-time on the frontend Responsive design for multiple screen sizes
-Seed script to populate the database with dummy data
+Seed script to populate the database with dummy data attempting error logs as this is actual pain